hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 faster, or slower.
 They may have superior or inferior network connections.
 They may be far away from each other or colocated.
 Each of those parameters may change over time.
 They may be running modified software or the official builds.
 They may be honest, or dishonest.
-Each node must assume that just more than 2/3 of the other nodes are honest, but must also assume that any particular node may be dishonest.
+Each node must assume that just more than 2/3 of the other nodes are honest, but must also assume that any particular node, other than itself, may be dishonest.

 The network must also _as a whole_ remain resilient and operational regardless of the transaction load supplied to the network.
 Nodes that are unable to keep up with the transaction load must be able to fail gracefully and rejoin the